-Figure 2.2: Using the SIS, the particles are updated by the system equation and weighted with respect to the observation.
+Figure 2.2: Using the SIS filter, the particles are updated by the system equation and weighted with respect to the observation.
 The left part shows estimated state $x_t$ in particular time, darker color means higher probability.
 True state is marked by blue line.
 All the particles in the corresponding times are depicted in the right part.
 Due to the degeneracy phenomenon, importance weights of majority of particles tend to zero.
-Horizon of simulation and the number of particles is 50.
+The number of particles is N = 50.

-Both $p(x_t|x{t-1}, y_t)$ and $p(y_t|x{t-1}^{(i)})$ can be calculated for nonlinear system with linear observation and Gaussian noise, see [7].
-However in general case it is not possible and some approximation have to be used.
-Suitable choice can be e.g. usage of local linearization [7] or prior distribution [24].
+and some approximation have to be used.
+Suitable choice can be e.g. usage of local linearization [8] or prior distribution [24].
 This topic, crucial to limit the degeneracy, is discussed in respective chapter on examples.

-In practice, after few iteration, major of the normalized importance weights are close to zero due to SIS degeneracy, see figure 2.2.
+In practice, after few iteration, major of the normalized importance weights are close to zero due to the degeneracy of the SIS filter, see figure 2.2.
 Consequently, the major of computation effort is devoted inefficiently to trajectories whose probability is almost zero.
 Furthermore, any inferences based on these samples will be inaccurate.
 To overcome this drawback, the resampling procedure is used.